Update your highest-performing pages monthly with substantive content changes—not just timestamps.

 Updates compound over time.

-Schedule updates or they won't happen.
+Schedule it or it won't happen.

-Author and References
+Author and Validation

-Author: Adrien Schmidt, Co-Founder & CEO, ROZZ.
+Author: Adrien Schmidt, Co-Founder & CEO, ROZZ

 Expertise: Former AI Product Manager specializing in RAG systems and AI search optimization.

-Updated: November 2025.
+Updated: November 2025

 Research Foundation: This answer synthesizes findings from 35+ peer-reviewed research papers on GEO, RAG systems, and LLM citation behavior.